algolia/instantsearch/docgen/src/guides/migration.md

    the [client](https://www.algolia.com/doc/api-client/default/settings/#set-settings),
    to change the setting at the index level.
  - use the [hitsPerPageSelector](../widgets/hitsPerPageSelector.html) widget.
- - use the configuration option of instantsearch:
+ - use the configuration option of `instantsearch`:

 ```javascript
 var search = instantsearch({